 You will not and should not forget your history and your past.
 That adds to the richness of American life.
 But you are now American.
 You’ve got obligations as citizens.
 And I’m absolutely confident you will meet them.
 You’ll set a good example for all of us, because you know how precious this thing is...”

 * Three dots like this: ... inside a quote mean a part of the quote has been omitted (left out)—often to save space.
-Please do listen to the whole speech to get all the ideas the president shared—as well as more practice with the citizenship and immigration vocabulary.
+Do listen to the whole speech to get all the ideas he shared.
+It's great practice with citizenship and immigration vocabulary too.